 WVDEP's Office of Oil and Gas (OOG) provided information regarding the location and status of oil and gas operation sites in the subject watersheds.
 Each active conventional oil and gas operation was assumed to have a well site and access road area totaling approximately 64,000 square feet.
-This assumption was supported by results from a random well survey conducted by

-WVDEP OOG in the Elk River watershed during summer 2001 that showed similar average well site and access road areas.
-The cumulative area for oil and gas operations in each subwatershed was subtracted from the barren and mature forest categories as described for AML in Section 4.1.1.
+This assumption was supported by results from a random well survey conducted by WVDEP OOG in the Elk River watershed during summer 2001 that showed similar average well site and access road areas.
+The cumulative area for oil and gas operations in each subwatershed was subtracted from the barren and mature forest categories.